 Founder and CEO

-Fahmida co-ordinates Mosaic’s community outreach work.
-In her role she reaches out to vulnerable and disadvantaged women in the BAME community, supporting them to join our courses and better integrate into British Society and local Church Street community.
-Fahmida also supports in the monitoring of Mosaic’s community based activities and provides administrative and logistical support to the training sessions.
+Fahmida co-ordinates MCT’s community outreach work including project implementation and delivery.
+Drawing on her lived experience, she reaches out to disadvantaged women in the BAME community, supporting them to join our courses and to better integrate into British Society and the local Church Street community.
+Fahmida supports the monitoring of MCT’s community-based activities, provides support to our Community Advocates and administrative and logistical support to MCT’s training sessions.

-Rabia’s work focuses on supporting the needs of the BAME community in the Harrow Road and Maida Vale areas.
-She engages with those families who are most at risk, supporting them to access local health and wellbeing services relevant to their needs.
+Asmahan's work focuses on supporting the mental and emotional needs of vulnerable communities in some of the most deprived areas in North Westminster.
+She engages with those families who are lonely and isolated, supporting them to access local health and well-being services relevant to their needs.